 Keep in mind that this response right now goes nowhere.
 When you implement your application, you will have decide how to handle it in the processGETData() callback function in the API, based on the data you set in the urlSuffix param, which we now know can be composed of the service name and its parameters.

-When there are records for the blood pressure in the system, our response will be more like the following example:
+When there are records for the blood pressure in the system, our response will be more like the following example shown in Listing 5-38:

+Listing 5-38.

 {

 "average": {